Kingelez, Bodys Isek, (1948 - 2015), b Kinshasa, DRC.

 By 2007 Kingelez was having his work used by curators to show the shifting cultural tide of contemporary African art.

 Kingelez's greatest asset was his deep imagination.
 His urban models of city life were a vision of a Utopic life... water tunnels, stairs, avenues, stadiums, towers, gardens, squares but no police stations, traffic jams, cemeteries and especially... no people!

-The MOMA will be holding a Retrospective for this important artist in 2018 from May to October.
-The installation will span 3 decades of his work and show the transition from his early single-story models to the spectacular, sprawling metropolises of his mid-career to the futuristic cities of his late works... incorporating increasingly unorthodox materials.
+The MOMA held a retrospective for this important artist in 2018 from May to October.
+The installation spanned 3 decades of his work and showed the transition from his early single-story models to the spectacular, sprawling metropolises of his mid-career to the futuristic cities of his late works... incorporating increasingly unorthodox materials.